boahene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. Display the number of lines that contain the pattern “bin” in the file /etc/passwd : grep -c -i "bin" /etc/passwd
 16. Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.:grep -i "root" -A 3 /etc/passwd
-17. Display all the lines in the file /etc/passwd that do not contain the pattern “bin: grep -i -v "bin" /etc/passwd
+17. Display all the lines in the file /etc/passwd that do not contain the pattern “bin: grep -i -v "bin" /etc/passwd 18.Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well: grep -i "^[a-z]" /etc/ssh/sshd_config